 “We can achieve so much more by working together.
 Our role is to empower diverse voices and convene all partners to ensure we are building health and care services that work for everyone.”

 Tracy has extensive experience in healthcare leadership in the region, including sixteen years in roles at boardroom level.
-Before taking up the role of Chair, Tracy served as a non-executive director at Eastern AHSN for the two years.
+Before taking up the role of Chair, Tracy served as a non-executive director at Health Innovation East for the two years.

 Tracy left her role as Chief Executive of Cambridgeshire and Peterborough NHS Foundation Trust in 2021 after a 38-year NHS career, in which she started as a radiographer before she moved into operations and management.
 As well as her qualifications in radiography, she holds an MBA and a management qualification from the Institute for Health Service Management.